daniyal-ahmed10/Prem-AI-Game-Predictor/README.md

 - Data preprocessing and feature engineering pipeline
 - Machine learning model training and evaluation
 - Performance metrics and prediction confidence
-- Easily extendable with new seasons and datasets

 ---